A THR 101 Production Practicum I (1)

 A THR 401 Production Practicum IV (3)

 Laboratory participation in production crew activities on the departmental shows.
-Examples of these major crew assignments include Lighting Designer, Scene Designer, Costume Designer, Scenic Artist, Technical Director, Prop Master, etc. Assignments are coordinated by the Head of Design and Technology each semester.
+Examples of these major crew assignments include Lighting Designer, Scene Designer, Costume Designer, Scenic Artist, Technical Director, Prop Master, etc. Assignments are coordinated by faculty.
 May be repeated once for credit.
 Prerequisite(s): junior or senior standing, and permission of instructor.

 A THR 403Z Playwriting II (3)

-An advanced workshop designed to develop full length plays; some of these scripts may be considered for presentation in the FRESH ACTS festival of new student plays.
+An advanced workshop designed to write and develop full length plays; some of these scripts may be considered for presentation in the FRESH ACTS festival of new plays.
 Limited enrollment.
 Prerequisite(s): A THR 303Z or permission of instructor.

 A THR 421 Dramaturgy (3)